West Toronto Collegiate Institute: History

 On October 1, 2009, teacher Maria Campodonico was named the winner of the first-ever Toronto Star Teacher Award.
 Campodonico came to Canada from Colombia when she was 13.
-She later graduated from York and the University of Western Ontario's faculty of education, and was the president of the board of directors of the Spanish-Speaking Education Network for four months.
+She later graduated from York and University of Western Ontario's faculty of education, and was president of the board of directors of the Spanish-Speaking Education Network for four months.
 When she arrived at West Toronto in 2005, she started implementing what would become an award-winning breakfast program after seeing the number of kids who went hungry.
 She knocked on the doors of local businesses, including local supermarkets, soliciting food and donations.
 It also became a vehicle for teens to start collecting perishable items to send to impoverished nations.

 The Accommodation Review Committee recommended in November 2009 the permanent closure of West Toronto Collegiate effective August 31, 2010.
 The committee further recommended that the building remain in the possession of the school board for education purposes.
 West Toronto students transferred to other schools for the 2010-11 school year and the site was transferred to Toronto Land Corporation for sale.
 The TLC transferred ownership of West Toronto Collegiate Institute to Conseil scolaire Viamonde and the Conseil scolaire de district catholique Centre-Sud (CSDCCS) in October 2011.
 The school boards paid $20.5 million for the property.

 The building re-opened in September 2012, as two schools, shared by the two French boards, as École secondaire catholique Saint-Frère-André and École secondaire Toronto Ouest.
 Renovations removed the swimming pool.
 The TDSB uses some floor space on the third floor.